asrob-uc3m/robotDevastation-developer-manual/en/robot-management.md

 }
 {% endplantuml %}

-The main functions of a `RdRobotManager` are:
+The main functions of a `RobotManager` are:
 * `moveForward()`: command the robot to move forward at the specified velocity.
 * `moveBackwards()`: command the robot to move backwards at the specified velocity.
 * `turnLeft()`: command the robot to turn left at the specified velocity.